Do you want the freedom to roam or the security of a home base? Here's how to decide whether you would be better off with or without a home mooring.

-The largest provider of home moorings is usually the navigation authority.
-The Canal and River Trust auctions mooring rentals as and when they become available or, more usually, offers them at a fixed, take-it-or-leave-it price.
-The mooring's then yours for good as long you keep paying the rent on it.
-Expect to pay at least £1,500 per year to moor a 40' boat out in the sticks and as much as £10,000 per year (godzooks!) for the same boat in a hotspot like London.
-That said, you can turn up a bargain from time to time.
-CRT's moorings outfit is called Waterside Moorings (presumably to distinguish it from moorings that are far from the water).
-Register at WatersideMooring.com to get an email when a mooring in your favourite 'hood comes up.
+Most permanent home moorings are managed by navigation authorities.
+The Canal and River Trust auctions moorings as they become available - you bid the annual rent you'd be prepared to pay.
+Once you have won the mooring at auction, it's yours for good as long you keep paying the rent on it.
+Expect to pay at least £1,500 per year to moor a 40' boat out in the sticks and up to £8,000 per year or more for the same boat in a hotspot like London.
+That said, the auction system does turn up a few bargains from time to time.
+Register at CRT's moorings site to get an email when a mooring in your favourite 'hood comes up.

-If you buy a boat on a CRT permanent mooring you can't usually transfer the mooring into your name, which means you'll have to leave the mooring behind - so be careful when buying.
+If you buy a boat on a CRT permanent mooring you can't usually transfer the mooring into your name, so be careful when buying.

-There are thousands of private mooring sites for rent across the land.
+There are hundreds of private mooring sites for rent across the land.

-When you buy a boat on a private mooring, the mooring can usually be transferred into your name, but check this with the owner of the mooring (not just the owner of the boat you're thinking of buying).
-Often, when the sale goes through, the owner of the mooring charges a percentage of the boat's sale value (a 6% rate is common) in order to transfer the mooring to the buyer.
-In addition, the vendor tends to hike up the price of the boat when it comes with a mooring, since they can be hard to get.
+When you buy a boat on a private mooring, the mooring can usually be transferred into your name.
+Even so, check this with the owner of the mooring (not just the owner of the boat you're thinking of buying).
+Often, the owner of the mooring charges a percentage of the boat's sale value (a 6% rate is common) in order to transfer the mooring to the buyer.
+In addition, the vendor tends to hike up the price of the boat when it comes with a mooring.
 It's not unheard-of to pay to double the value of the boat just to get it with the mooring.
 The good news is that you can get much of the money back if and when you sell.

 Residential and non-residential moorings